AaltoSciComp/python-for-scicomp/content/pandas.rst

 Working with dataframes
 -----------------------

-We saw above how we can read in data into a dataframe using the :obj:`~pandas.read_csv` method.
+We saw above how we can read in data into a dataframe using the :func:`~pandas.read_csv` function.
 Pandas also understands multiple other formats, for example using :obj:`~pandas.read_excel`, :obj:`~pandas.read_hdf`, :obj:`~pandas.read_json`, etc. (and corresponding methods to write to file:
 :obj:`~pandas.DataFrame.to_csv`, :obj:`~pandas.DataFrame.to_excel`, :obj:`~pandas.DataFrame.to_hdf`, :obj:`~pandas.DataFrame.to_json`, etc.)